slu-soc5050/slu-soc5050.github.io/content/getting-started/index.md

 The other option is to rely on the computers in our classroom, and - lucky you(!) - you get 24-hour access to Morrissey Hall for the semester.
 If you decide to go this route, please read the next subsection on installing software and then head over to the [course software](/course-software/) page to continue setting up your computer.

 ### Options for Installing Software
 Regardless of how you are accessing the software for this class, there are two options for installing the core applications `R` and RStudio as well as their associated dependencies.
 The first option is to use a virtual installation of `R` and RStudio.
-This uses an application called [Docker](http://docker.com) to create a virutal instance of `R` and RStudio that you can access via your browser.
+This uses an application called [Docker](http://docker.com) to create a virtual instance of `R` and RStudio that you can access via your browser.
 All of the packages required for the semester will already be pre-loaded, so Docker requires less time to get up and running.

 This first option is recommended if you are using a lab computer, you are brand new to `R`, are less comfortable with computers, and/or are not sure whether or not you'll be using `R` after the end of the semester.
 Instructions for getting started with Docker be found on the [course software](/course-software/) page. **If you decide to use Docker installed on a computer lab machine, please try to arrive 10 to 15 minutes early on the first day of class to get your Desktop up and running.**